timersys/popups/README.txt

 * Added Serbo-Croatian language
 * Removed track function from premium plugin that was causing error on form submission
+* Fixed error that was preventing form submission in ajax mode

 = 1.2.3.2 =